scottbw/analytics-udd/udd/student_on_assessment_instance.md

 ##ASSESSMENT_CURRENT_ATTEMPT
 ###Description.
-Number of attempts taken by a student so far on an assessment instance.
+Number of attempts taken by a student so far on an assessment instance, that are recognised by the institution as separate attempts.

 ###Purpose
 Analytics